Kaplas80/SakunaTools/README.md

 ### Directory

 If the input is a directory, the app will create a `.arc` container with its files.
+By default, it will compress the .arc, but you can leave it uncompressed using `--no-compress`

 ### Font file